Thommas/baby-build/ROADMAP.md

 Short term
 ----------

-- Implement ES query with filter by requiredAge/score
-- Implement icon
+- Refactor review for multiple users
-- Implement sharing ideas
+- Implement sharing ideas to other users

 Long term
 ---------